isomerpages/moe-poiching/_departments/Non Academic/Aesthetics.md

 ---
 ### Vision

 To be a vibrant and influential hub of creativity, where visual and performing arts converge to ignite imagination, foster cultural understanding, and inspire societal change.
-We envision a future where our department sets the standard for artistic expression
+We envision a future where our department sets the standard for artistic expression, promoting self-confidence and well-being through the transformative power of aesthetics.

 In Poi Ching, we also hope to provide an enriching broad-based experience for our students and have planned these authetic art experiences to compliment our curriculum: